This DIY article shows how to replace the display in an MKS80 with a new OLED version that is visible in both day and night!

 Many thanks to Peter for purchasing different trial displays and a donor MKS80 to sponsor this web page.

 To save hunting around and having any doubts if you purchased a compatible display, the correct OLED display in White or Blue can be obtained directly from Peter Connelly.
 Contactable via his Website.
-There is a bulk order in progress with the manufacturer and they will be available in August 2020.
+There is a bulk order in progress with the manufacturer and they will be available starting in Mid June 2020.

 The Roland MKS80 Super Jupiter Synthesizer is now showing it’s age in respect of its display.
 The original instrument has a 16 x 1 character LCD with Electro-Luminescent (EL) back light.
 The EL film has a short lifetime and the LCD sometimes fails due to corrosion between the flexible contact strip (Zebra Strip) and the PCB.